Higher-order heat equation and the Gelfand-Dickey hierarchy: Finite heat kernel expansions

 where $\tilde{\tau}(x)=\tau(x,0,0,\dots)$ is a polynomial of $x$, and $\tilde{\om}_n(x,y)$ are polynomials of $x$ and $y$ for all $n<n_0$.
 Substituting this into \eqref{4.17} yields

 where $b_{k,j,n}$ are numbers depending on $k,j,n$.
 Note that the numerator is a polynomial of $x$ and $y$ of total degree at most $m$, where

 and $\deg \tilde{\om}_{n}(x,y)$ denotes the total degree of the polynomial $\tilde{\om}_{n}(x,y)$.
-Since $m$ is a constant depending only on the operator $\cL$, while the power of $(x-y)$ in the denominator in \eqref{6.14} grows linearly with $k$, the smoothness of the Hadamard's coefficients on the diagonal implies that they must vanish identically when $k$ is sufficiently large.
+Since $m$ is a constant depending only on the operator $\cL$, while the power of $(x-y)$ in the denominator in \eqref{6.14} grows linearly with $k$, the smoothness of Hadamard's coefficients in a neighborhood of the diagonal $y=x$ implies that they must vanish identically when $k$ is sufficiently large.
 For instance, with the above notations, it follows that

 In particular, since $0\leq j\leq N-2$, it follows that

 completing the proof. \end{proof}